 Driftbot is an AI-based chatbot for your websites.
 Rather than having your prospects fill out a contact form, this software helps you qualify leads through a series of simple questions, guide the customer journey on your site, and make it quick and easy for them to talk to you.
 Thus, it increases conversions.

 Is Content Marketing Doomed?

-The tools I mentioned are just a few examples of the hundreds of applications which address different stages of the sales and marketing funnels.
+The tools I mentioned are just a few examples of the hundreds of applications that address different stages of sales and marketing funnels.
 So, are content marketing jobs on the cusp of being eliminated?

-According to the Washington Post, the goal of AI-based stories is to target many small audiences with a huge number of automated stories about niche or local topics.
-It’s not about replacing their star reporters, but rather using AI generated stories help them cultivate niche audiences.
+According to the Washington Post, the goal of AI-based stories is to target many small audiences with a huge number of automated stories about the niche or local topics.
+It’s not about replacing their star reporters, but rather using AI-generated stories to help them cultivate niche audiences.

 All the tools I mentioned help improve efficiency and increase productivity.
 In the near future, AI-based marketing tools will focus on specific tasks of sales and marketing to make marketers’ lives easier.
 Like other technologies, it still needs humans to set up the processes, conduct quality checks, and connect different tools and technologies together.
 Humans still need to take over implementations at some points.
 No AI or bots can do it all from end-to-end YET.

-As AI’s utility continues to grow, we, as marketers, should also continue to learn and develop new skillsets to take advantage of new marketing fields emerge, such as AR/VR production, Voice Recognition and more
+As AI’s utility continues to grow, we, as marketers, should also continue to learn and develop new skill sets to take advantage of new marketing fields that emerge, such as AR/VR production, Voice Recognition and more

 The machines continue to learn, and so should we; if we are concerned about our own jobs.